 There are two Exeats (long weekends which run from Friday lunchtime to Sunday evening) per term, that provide for time at home with family.
-In addition to the regular Exeats, pupils can also spend one further Saturday night at home per term to allow them to attend important family occasions.
+In addition to the regular Exeats, pupils can also spend one further Saturday night at home per term.

 “Living with your friends in a boarding house is a unique experience, and one that creates friends for a lifetime.
 These same friends encourage your interests and support you throughout your time at the school. ”